 - Difficulty proving you sold the car if it's ticketed or impounded later

-- Fewer buyers willing to make offers
+- Fewer buyers are willing to make offers

 Risks for the buyer:

-- Purchasing stolen property (criminal liability)
+- Purchasing stolen property

-- Hidden liens that make the car legally encumbered
+- Hidden liens

-- Ownership claims from previous owners or family members
+- Ownership claims from previous owners

 - Inability to obtain proper salvage documentation

-- Regulatory fines for improper vehicle acquisition
+- Fines for improper vehicle acquisition